sousasan/GettingAndCleaningDataProject/CodeBook.md

 #Codebook.md

-This code book will contains the inputs outputs and manipulations used in run_analysis.R
+This code book will contain the inputs outputs and manipulations used in run_analysis.R

 ##Input